larsimmisch/pyalsaaudio/doc/README.md

 # Make a new release

-Update the version in setup.py

-    pyalsa_version = '0.9.0'

-Commit and push the update.

-Create and push a tag naming the version (i.e. 0.9.0):
+Create and push a tag naming the version (i.e. 0.11.1):

-    git tag 0.9.0
+    git tag 0.11.1
-    git push origin 0.9.0
+    git push origin 0.11.1

-Create the package:

-    python3 setup.py sdist

-Upload the package

-    twine upload dist/*

-Don't forget to update the documentation.
+This should trigger a build via a github actions and publish pre-built binaries to pypi.org

 # Publish the documentation

+All commits to main should trigger a rebuild of the documentation.

+## Historical background

 The documentation is published through the `gh-pages` branch.